papaniivanderpuye/WidgetShop/README.md

  - charset: 'utf8'

-You also need to create a database and the required procedures in the server by running MySQL commands from the two files: from the outermost folder of the directory
+You also need to create a database and the required procedures in the server by running MySQL commands from the two files: from the outermost folder of the directory(Which should be called WidgetShop)
 - `db/create_tables.sql`
 - `db/Procedures.sql`

 The python Flask app will access the server using those credentials.
-If you want to look at the connection configuration, look at: from the outermost folder of the directory
+If you want to look at the connection configuration, look at: from the outermost folder of the directory(Which should be called WidgetShop)
 - `server/config/config.py`

 ## Setup Web App:
-start inside the outermost folder of the directory and run the commands in the terminal (you may need to be a root user to perform some of these commands)
+start inside the outermost folder of the directory(Which should be called WidgetShop) and run the commands in the terminal (you may need to be a root user to perform some of these commands)
 - `cd static`
 - `npm install`